As the great Oprah Winfrey said, “Passion is energy. Feel the power that comes from focusing on what excites you.”

 It's about you

-Remember, this question is an opportunity for you to openly gush about something you love.
+Remember, this question is an opportunity for you to openly gush about something you love, whether it be volunteer work or passionate about helping with animal rights.
 If the interviewer is looking for you to pander to what they like or the job in question, they're missing the point.
 They asked about your passion, so share it with them and be proud of what you love because it's part of what makes you, well, you.

 Not sure if your answers are really showcasing your best self?
-Work with an expert to make sure.
+Work with one of our career experts to make sure and land that dream job.
 Our TopInterview coaches are here to help!